graded-cs-resources/processing_balls_snowflakes_bubbles_template/README.md

 1. Have four balls of different sizes and colors bouncing around the screen
 2. Have four bubbles of different sizes rising toward the top of the screen and reappearing at the bottom
 3. Have four snowflakes of different sizes falling toward the bottom of the screen and reappearing at the top.
-4. All code should be properly formatted and indented, with documentation comments for every method.
+4. All code should be properly formatted and indented, with full documentation comments for every method.
+Check out the `draw()` method in `Ball.java` for an exmaple of a documentation comment.
 5. A design document should be included as a PDF or PNG directly in the project folder that shows the UML class diagrams for your project.

 **What it should look like**

 ![what it should look like](Animation2.gif)

+The expecation is that you will complete everything required for a Proficient using ONLY our CS Awesome textbook and your own knowledge.
+Using **any other source** for that material will be treated as academic dishonesty.
+NO Google, NO AI, NO Youtube.
+You can ask me or classmates for *hints*, but only hints, and you should not be looking at each other's code during this part of the assessment.
+Tutors, parents, siblings,  are forbidden for this portion of the project.

 You should approach the project in the following order: